A new mum is fuming after finding out her mother-in-law convinced her husband to secretly change the spelling of their son’s name behind her back.

 Admitting she is “furious”, the woman wrote to an advice column on Slate explaining their son’s middle name had been changed from the agreed upon ‘Finley’, to ‘Finlay’, and asked if she should confront his mother over what happened.

-She didn’t discover the change until their son was two months old after she had been looking for his Social Security card and birth certificate to file away.
-She found out later that the clandestine change happened while she was recovering from her emergency c-section.
+She didn’t discover the change until their son was two months old, after she had been looking for his Social Security card and birth certificate to file away.
+To make matters even worse, she found out later that the clandestine change happened while she was recovering from her emergency c-section.

 “Now here is where it gets tricky.
 Apparently his mother guilt-tripped him into doing this while I was asleep after my emergency C-section.”